How do I apply for the BS information systems program?

 Can I double major?

-A double major must be approved by the director of Marriott School Advisement, the dean of the Marriott School, and your secondary major’s college.
-Visit Marriott School Advisement in 460 TNRB to complete a double major form.
+A double major must be approved by the director of BYU Marriott Undergraduate Advisement, the dean of BYU Marriott, and your secondary major’s college.
+Visit BYU Marriott Undergraduate Advisement in 460 TNRB to complete a double major form.